billymonks/nekketsu-nikki-eng/README.md

 ## Resources

 - [GameFAQs Nekketsu Nikki Guide](https://gamefaqs.gamespot.com/dreamcast/377885-project-justice/faqs/10107) - Detailed mode mechanics
-- [Capcom Fighting Collection 2](https://www.capcom-games.com/cfc2/en-us/) - Support Capcom's commendable efforts in bringing their classic library to modern platforms
+- [Capcom Fighting Collection 2](https://www.capcom-games.com/cfc2/en-us/) - Support Capcom's amazing efforts in bringing their classic library to modern platforms

-## Contributing
+## What's left?

-This is a work in progress.
-Contributions welcome for:
-- Text/image extraction scripts
-- Translation work/localization
-- Technical documentation
-- Testing
+- **Translation refinement** - It was difficult making text fit into the character limits, and as a result, there's a lot of awkward dialogue.
+There might be missing translations in places also.
+Testing is required to find everything.
+- **Untranslated text** - There are several text elements that I could not find anywhere in the disc contents.
+I believe that many of these elements are actually texture files.
+- **Texture files** - I couldn't figure out a way to extract the textures of the game to properly translate them.
+As a result:
+  - The board itself is untranslated (use the MAP function to see what each space does)
+  - Some menus are also untranslated (description text box shows what options do when highlighted)

+If you can help me with any of this, please feel free to reach out or create a fork/pull request!
+Feel free to build off this work.
+Credit is appreciated but not required.

 ## Legal Notice